valhalla/valhalla/docs/docs/mjolnir/traffic_tiles.md

 ...
 ```

 If a way's information is found in `0/003/015.gph`, then its matching speed values have to be saved in `0/003/015.csv`.
 To find the path in the tile hierarchy to save a speed value in, the function `GraphTile::FileSuffix`can be used to obtain the path from a `graph_id`.
-Its implementation can also be found in the valhalla source code.
+Its implementation can be found in the valhalla source code.

 In a last step, the traffic data has to be added to the routing graph.
 This can be done by using the `valhalla_add_predicted_traffic` tool.
-It's parameter `-t` can be used to hand over the folder which contains the traffic CSV files.
+Its parameter `-t` can be used to hand over the folder which contains the traffic CSV files.

 ## Live Traffic